Summer in the LGBTQ+ Village

 The Village and beyond

-From when a gay military drummer stationed with the French garrison was sentenced to death in 1648 to the Sex Garage rebellion of 1990 – widely considered to be Montréal’s Stonewall – Montrealers fought hard for their city to become the queer mecca it is today.
-Now, more than two million visitors come to see The Village each year.
+From when a gay military drummer stationed with the French garrison was sentenced to death in 1648 to the Sex Garage rebellion of 1990 – widely considered to be Montréal’s Stonewall – Montréalers fought hard for their city to become the queer mecca it is today.
+Now, more than 11 million people visit the Village each year.

 There are also plenty of LGBTQ+ and queer-friendly establishments beyond the Village in a safe, queer-friendly city that likes to let the good times roll.
-Montréal also has a thriving scene for LGBTQ+ women.
-And click here for a primer about Montréal’s famed drag scene.
+And click here for a primer about Montréal’s famed drag scene

 Richard Burnett